 Farther west, Fr.
 David Poirier, SA, Pastor, Fr.
 Arthur Gouthro, Fr.
 Raymond Luis, SA, and Br.
 Timothy MacDonald, SA, staff St. Joseph the Worker parish in Richmond, British Columbia.
 One of the largest in Vancouver, the parish has some 3,000 registered families, more than 70% of Asian descent.
 Last year, they celebrated 91 baptisms and 27 weddings.
 Its school has 223 children enrolled in grades K–7.
 The parish is very active and a recognized leader in innovation within its archdiocese.

 CHAPEL OF OUR SAVIOR, BROCKTON, MA

 The Chapel of Our Savior is near Boston in Brockton, MA.
 While not a parish ministry, it is referred to as an Atonement center.
-Here, seven friars serve over 700 people.
+Here, friars serve over 700 people.
 Fr.
-Gerald DiGiralamo, SA, and the other friar-priests hear daily confessions and celebrate daily Masses.
+Gerald DiGiralamo, SA, Fr.
+Bob Langone, SA hear daily confessions and celebrate daily Masses.
 The center is well-known for its up-to-date and well-stocked gift and bookstore run by Br.
 Savio McNiece, SA, and Br.
 Thomas Banaki, SA.
+Bro.
+Louis Marek, SA, is chapel administrator.
 Just opposite the Westgate Mall, the center's motto is "Bringing Christ to the marketplace."
-In October 2010, the Chapel of Our Savior will celebrate its 50th anniversary.
+In October 2010, the Chapel of Our Savior celebrated its 50th anniversary.